FAQ - Colon Cancer

 • taking vitamin D supplements

-Go to Healthy and Inclusive Community website for more information on healthy living.
+Go to the Healthy Living website for more information on healthy living.

 If you have questions or concerns about colon cancer, please speak with your primary health-care provider (doctor or nurse) or visit www.cancer.ca